- Medicaid enrollment in Connecticut (including CHIP) is nearly 941,000

 Changes to Connecticut Medicaid eligibility guidelines for parents

 In 2014, childless adults became eligible for Medicaid coverage (HUSKY D) as a result of the ACA’s expansion of Medicaid.
-The federal government initially paid 100 percent of the costs for this newly-eligible population, although the states began paying a portion of the cost in 2017, and will pay 10 percent of the cost by 2020 (the 90/10 federal/state funding split will remain in place after 2020).
+The federal government initially paid the full cost for this newly-eligible population, although the states began paying a portion of the cost in 2017, and now pay 10% of the cost (the 90/10 federal/state funding split will remain in place going forward).
 This program — Medicaid expansion under the ACA — is not changing.

 But HUSKY A eligibility guidelines have changed for parents with dependent children.
-In an effort to trim costs, the state reduced the upper income limit for HUSKY A (only for parents) from 201 percent of the poverty level to 155 percent of the poverty level.
+In an effort to trim costs, the state reduced the upper income limit for HUSKY A (only for parents) from 201% of the poverty level to 155% of the poverty level.
 For new enrollees, the change was effective August 1, 2015.
 For existing enrollees, the change became effective August 31, 2015 if they did not have earned income from a job.
 For those who did have earned income from a job, the new eligibility guidelines became effective August 1, 2016.

 The state noted that parents who were dropped from the HUSKY A rolls had access to subsidized coverage through Access Health CT, but advocates point out that there are considerably higher out-of-pocket costs for private plans in the exchange than there are with Medicaid.
 The Connecticut Mirror reported that as of September 11, 2015, only 140 out of 800 people who had lost coverage at the end of August had enrolled in new coverage through Access Health CT.

 In May 2016, Access Health CT, the state-run exchange, announced that they were partnering with other state agencies to reach out to people who were going to lose access to HUSKY A on August 1, in an effort to get them signed up for new coverage (including, in some cases, other “Medicaid-funded assistance”).
-About 14,000 people were slated to lose coverage as of August 1, and by mid-July, only about 26 percent of them had enrolled in plans through Access Health CT.
-The enrollment period triggered by loss of coverage continued through August and September, although there would be a gap in coverage for people who enrolled after the end of July.
-As of 2018, the estimate was that roughly 80 percent of the people who lost HUSKY A coverage as a result of the lower income cap had ended up uninsured.
+About 14,000 people were slated to lose coverage as of August 1, and by mid-July, only about 26% of them had enrolled in plans through Access Health CT.
+As of 2018, the estimate was that roughly 80% of the people who lost HUSKY A coverage as a result of the lower income cap had ended up uninsured.

-For perspective, 138 percent of the poverty level for a household of three is $28,676 in 2018.
-And 155 percent of the poverty level is $32,209.
+For perspective, 138% of the poverty level for a household of three is $30,305 in 2021.
+And 155% of the poverty level is $34,038 for a household of three.
 So parents earning a few extra thousand dollars no longer need to worry that they’re going to lose their health insurance.

 Connecticut a frontrunner in Medicaid expansion

 In January 2014, the Kaiser Family Foundation estimated that about 286,000 people in Connecticut were uninsured.
-Kaiser also estimated that, with Medicaid expansion, about 38 percent of the 286,000 would qualify for either Medicaid or CHIP.
+KFF also estimated that, with Medicaid expansion, about 38% of those 286,000 would qualify for either Medicaid or CHIP.
 In an October 2014 press release, Access Health CT (the state-run marketplace) estimated that 147,000 Connecticut residents were still uninsured.
 Medicaid enrollment through Access Health CT was 138,908 during the first open enrollment period, but grew substantially to 277,336 during the second open enrollment period.
 After that, HHS stopped reporting how many people had enrolled in Medicaid through the exchanges.